 Video: CAR@TOR: Ayres discusses appearing in first NHL game

 The celebration eventually wound down.
 Bags and cases were packed away for transfer to the airport.
 Television lights were switched off.
 Cameras were no longer rolling.
-Ayres stood by his locker in the Canes' dressing room, still absorbing it all, chatting with team staff.
+Ayres stood by his locker in the locker room, still absorbing it all, chatting with team staff.
 Suited players filed out for final congratulations and photo opportunities with the stranger-turned-hero.

 Parting gifts including a bottle of wine from Brind'Amour, a signed goalie stick from Reimer and a case of Molson.
 Ayres would also be taking the game puck he snagged and his No. 90 sweater.

 "I'll probably hang it up somewhere and look at it every day," he said.